-- 17. The PRA will consider taking enforcement action against firms and/or individuals as it considers appropriate to support the exercise of its supervisory judgement.
-The intention in deploying enforcement powers may include: reinforcing the PRA's objectives and priorities; changing, and promoting high standards of, regulatory behaviour; the need to send a clear signal to a firm and to the regulated community more widely, about the circumstances in which the PRA considers a firm's behaviour to be unacceptable; and deterring future misconduct. - 18.
-The parties recognise that there may be circumstances in which one or the other of them wishes to take enforcement action in situation where the other party has a regulatory interest.
+- 19. The PRA or the DFSA (as relevant) will consider taking enforcement action against firms and/or individuals as it considers appropriate to support the exercise of its supervisory judgement.
+The intention in deploying enforcement powers may include: reinforcing the PRA's or the DFSA's respective objectives and priorities; changing, and promoting high standards of, regulatory behaviour; the need to send a clear signal to a firm and to the regulated community more widely, about the circumstances in which the PRA or the DFSA respectively consider a firm's behaviour to be unacceptable; and deterring future misconduct. - 20.
+The parties recognise that there may be circumstances in which one or the other of them wishes to take enforcement action in situations where the other party has a regulatory interest.
 Appendix 1 sets out what the parties have agreed with respect to such cases, and in relation to requests for assistance in enforcement matters.